Guides

 Key Features

-• 85% tungsten at the lowest price — at $40-52, you're getting genuine tungsten performance at a budget-friendly price point that's hard to beat
+• 85% tungsten for $40 — genuine tungsten performance at a price that won't hurt

-• Extended Spectron grip zone — the longest grip area in Red Dragon's Javelin range.
-More grip surface means more options for finger placement, which is ideal for beginners still finding their natural hold
+• Extended Spectron grip zone — the longest grip area in the range.
+More surface to hold means more room to find your natural position

-• TRX polycarbonate shafts — tough and lightweight shafts that resist snapping from deflections and incoming darts
+• TRX polycarbonate shafts — lightweight, tough and resistant to snapping when darts collide

-• Red Dragon brand quality — the same company that makes Peter Wright's darts, so you know the engineering is solid
+• Red Dragon quality — same company behind Peter Wright's darts.
+They know what they're doing

 ✅ Pros

-• Durable HARDCORE flights and TRX shafts included
+• HARDCORE flights and TRX shafts are properly durable

-• 4 weight options covering the full beginner range
+• 4 weight options covering light to heavy

 ❌ Cons

-• 85% tungsten is slightly fatter than the 90% options on this list
+• 85% tungsten is a touch fatter than the 90% options here

 💲